How to withdraw money from a 401(k) early

 - There’s a birth or adoption of a child.
 The SECURE Act of 2019 allows up to a $5,000 withdrawal within (but not prior to) one year of the birth or adoption finalization to pay for related expenses.

 - You can wait until age 55, provided you are no longer employed by the company with whom the 401(k) is affiliated AND you left that employer during or after the calendar year in which you reached age 55.

 - You plan to take funds with Substantially Equal Periodic Payments (SEPP).
-SEPP is allowed only after you have separated from service and a payment schedule to withdraw money in substantially equal amounts over the course of your life expectancy has been set up.
+SEPP is allowed only after you have separated from service and set up a payment schedule to withdraw money in substantially equal amounts over the course of your life expectancy.
 This exception is available to anyone regardless of age, but once you begin this type of distribution you are required to continue it for five years or until you reach age 59 ½, whichever is longer.
 There is a chance that you could run out of money before the end of the distribution period, especially if you use too high a rate of withdrawal or if the market declines substantially during your SEPP period.